JagandeepBrar/lunasea/README.md

 ![Screenshot](https://www.lunasea.app/images/hero.png)

-LunaSea is a fully-featured, open-source usenet manager built using the Flutter framework for iOS!
+LunaSea is a fully-featured, open-source usenet manager built using the Flutter framework for mobile devices!
 LunaSea is focused on giving you a seamless experience between all of your usenet software.

 Support for services include:
 - Lidarr